alanzchen/nosedive/README.md

 ## Privacy

-You can check `algorithm.py` to see what data does it store in the database.
+You can check `algorithm.py` to see attributes it stores in the database.

 If you have any concern, there is a way to remove your data: simply call `/remove/your_id` with a valid access token and your data will be removed from the database.